mylesduncanking/laravel-simple-migration/README.md

 To use this an understanding of how Laravel's migrations work is required.
 "Migrations are like version control for your database, allowing your team to define and share the application's database schema definition.
 If you have ever had to tell a teammate to manually add a column to their local database schema after pulling in your changes from source control, you've faced the problem that database migrations solve." - [Laravel documentation](https://laravel.com/docs/9.x/migrations)

-To use simple migrations, create a new migration file using the same syntax as a default laravel artisan migration but specify that you would like a `simple-migration`.
+To use simple migrations, create a new migration file using the same syntax as a default Laravel artisan migration but specify that you would like a `simple-migration`.
 For example `php artisan make:simple-migration your_migration_name`

 Within the migration file you will see a new `protected array` property called `$migration` which is where you will define your migration logic.